eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-calyxos-to-grapheneos.md

 - [Higher release frequency](https://blog.privacyguides.org/2022/04/21/grapheneos-or-calyxos/#update-frequency) and stock security feature integration
 - [Sandboxed Google Play](https://blog.privacyguides.org/2022/04/21/grapheneos-or-calyxos/#sandboxed-google-play-vs-privileged-microg) vs Privileged microG
+- [A lot of features](https://grapheneos.org/features) added on top of AOSP.
-- 32 [user profiles]() instead of just one isolated work profile
+- [32 user profiles](https://blog.privacyguides.org/2022/04/21/grapheneos-or-calyxos/#profiles) instead of just one isolated work profile
 - [Better hardening](https://blog.privacyguides.org/2022/04/21/grapheneos-or-calyxos/#additional-hardening)

 ### Applications

 On GrapheneOS, applications are run in a [Sandboxed Google Play instead of privileged microG](https://blog.privacyguides.org/2022/04/21/grapheneos-or-calyxos/#sandboxed-google-play-vs-privileged-microg).
 It increases security and compatibility, because Google Play Services are the real one, not a reimplementation and the sandboxing let you control their permissions.
+Technically, Google Play Services are run like any other app, in a unprivileged way.
+GrapheneOS implement a compatibility layer which redirect privileged action required by services in the regular way.
+It has [some limitations](https://grapheneos.org/usage#sandboxed-google-play-limitations), like Android Auto and Google Pay not working.

 Lets take a look on options when it comes to install an application.